-The relevant bodies who undertake a case review may make recommendations to other agencies.
+The relevant bodies who undertake the review may give actions to other agencies.
 The legislation places a duty on a person who carries out public functions to have regard to those recommendations.
-This means that they are not obliged to carry out the recommendations, but that they should acknowledge them and should be challenged if they choose not to carry them out without good reason.
+This means that they are not obliged to carry out the actions, but that they should acknowledge them, and they should be challenged if they choose not to carry them out without good reason, particularly where vulnerabilities exist.
+It is good practice for the relevant bodies to keep the victim informed on how they are carrying out the recommendations and monitor case progression.
+Where recommendations cannot be actioned, agencies should provide full reasons to the victim.

 The recommendations are likely to take the form of an action plan to resolve the anti-social behaviour.
-Whenever possible, the relevant bodies should involve the victim in devising the action plan to help ensure that it meets their needs.
-The relevant bodies will not be able to recommend the CPS to take action as it operates independently under the superintendence of the Attorney General and must make decisions in accordance with the Code for Crown Prosecutors.
+Whenever possible, the relevant bodies should involve the victim in devising the action plan to help ensure that it meets the victim's needs.
+The relevant bodies will not be able to recommend the CPS take action, as it operates independently under the superintendence of the Attorney General and must make decisions in accordance with the Code for Crown Prosecutors.